microsoft/vscode-wiki/Roadmap.md

 - Enable programming language extensions to provide support for type hierarchies.
 - Improve support for workspace-level edits (an semantic unit comprised of name, location, and content manipulations across multiple files)
    - :runner: Enable language extensions to participate in workspace edits such as rename or move.
-   - :runner: Enable an one-step undo of complex workspace edits.
+   - [x] Enable an one-step undo of complex workspace edits.
-   - :runner: Investigate how a user can preview workspace edits (e.g. preview the changes of a rename refactoring).
+   - [x] Investigate how a user can preview workspace edits (e.g. preview the changes of a rename refactoring).
 - Incrementally improve support for nested languages.
 This will be code changes on our side as well as samples and documentations.

 ### TypeScript